sergiorodrigez/AI_for_Accessibility/README.md

 # AI for Accessibility

-This project is a Final Year Project developed at the ICAI School of Engineering (Universidad Pontificia Comillas).
+This project is a Final Degree Project developed at the ICAI School of Engineering (Universidad Pontificia Comillas).
 It presents a web application powered by AI, aimed at supporting people with speech impairments by guiding them to share stories and thoughts in a friendly, structured way.
 The application transforms their responses into personalized audio using text-to-speech synthesis.

 ## Features